The longevity lifestyle is a way of approaching life that sees health-improvement as an enjoyable and worthwhile endeavor.

 They used statistical models, as well as examinations of personalities, social relations, and behaviors – matching them against lifespan and ultimate cause of death.

-Notable trends about the longevity lifestyle emerged:
+Notable trends in the longevity lifestyle emerged:

 - people who build for themselves a community of friends who need their help (and they, in return, need theirs) live longer and happier